Updated for the most recent NCEES® Exam Specifications

 Click the image above to visit the Amazon listing for this book.

 Need help with code questions on the PE exam?
-Ray Holder’s 2017 Journeyman Electrician Exam Questions and Study Guide is an excellent source of National Electrical Code® practice problems.
+Ray Holder’s 2020 Journeyman Electrician’s Exam Prep Guide By Ray Holder is an excellent source of National Electrical Code® practice problems.
 Although it was written for journeyman electricians, it will work great for familiarizing yourself with the codebook.
 This book is quite large and an excellent purchase since it is reasonably priced.

 Our recommendation: Codes and Standards is the second-largest subject tested on the Power PE Exam.
 If you want to pass the PE exam, you’ll need to be comfortable with quickly answering code questions.
 The vast majority of code questions come from the National Electrical Code®.
 At under $40 for this book, everyone taking the Power PE Exam should purchase it for extra practice.